pudly/schmopera-hugo/content/articles/why-this-opera-singer-took-a-nonsinging-job-at-an-opera-company.md

----
++++
+categories = "Op-ed"
+slug = /why-this-opera-singer-took-a-nonsinging-job-at-an-opera-company/
-title: "Why This Opera Singer Took a Non-Singing Job at an Opera Company"
+title = "Why This Opera Singer Took a Non-Singing Job at an Opera Company"
----
++++

 Some people dream of becoming famous, or winning the lottery, or becoming a size 2 just in time for their high school reunion.
 Some people dream about becoming an opera singer and traveling all around the world, singing in historical theaters and sipping cappuccinos in piazzas and Hefeweizen in beer gardens.